Smoothing the Edges: Smooth Optimization for Sparse Regularization using Hadamard Overparametrization: Introduction and Background

 \section{Introduction and Background}

-As a result of the proliferation of high-dimensional and unstructured data in recent years, methods for sparse (vectors) and low-rank (matrices and tensors) representations have received increasing attention in fields such as machine learning, statistics, and signal processing.
-Parsimonious models are commonly used to incorporate prior knowledge about the complexity of the underlying phenomenon or to obtain interpretable sparse approximations of non-sparse ground truths \citep{bach2012optimization}.
-They are also employed to regularize otherwise intractable inverse problems \citep{benning2018modern} and reduce the computational burden of expensive large-scale optimization or inference, e.g., in deep learning (DL) models \citep{blalock2020state,hoefler2021sparsity}.
-Structured or group sparsity naturally generalizes the notion of unstructured sparsity to enable encoding \textit{structural} prior information about model complexity into the optimization problem \citep{huang2009learning, jenatton2011structured}.
+As a result of the recent proliferation of high-dimensional and unstructured data, methods for sparse or low-rank representations have become increasingly important in fields such as machine learning, statistics, and signal processing.
+Parsimonious models are commonly used to incorporate prior knowledge about the complexity of the underlying phenomenon, to obtain interpretable sparse approximations of non-sparse ground truths \citep{bach2012optimization}, or to regularize otherwise intractable inverse problems \citep{benning2018modern}.
+In deep learning (DL), the reduction in computational burden for large-scale optimization or inference is an important motivation for model sparsification, from both the perspective of efficiency and sustainability \citep{blalock2020state,hoefler2021sparsity}.
+Structured or group sparsity naturally generalizes the notion of unstructured sparsity to enable \textit{structural} prior information about parameter group complexity into the optimization problem \citep{huang2009learning, jenatton2011structured}.